Chiang Mai Property: Investor vs Tourist. Pick One.

 I want to be clear: I am not immune to the tourist version of this.
 The 3.4 million THB listing I walked out of was a unit I came close to buying.
 The carousel was good.
 The location was credible.
 The agent was responsive.
 For three days, I was the tourist.
 I was looking at photos.
 I was imagining myself living there.
 I was about to skip step four of my own protocol because the unit "felt right."

 I forced myself to ask for the full deal sheet.
-Inside, on page seven, was a 340,000 THB agency-side fee that had not appeared in any prior conversation.
-Roughly 10% of the headline price, framed as a normal line item, undiscussed by the agent.
+Inside, on page seven, was a 340,000 THB agency-side fee.
+Roughly 10% of the headline price.
+A line item I had never asked about because for three days I was running on photos instead of paperwork.
 I walked.
 Not because the unit was unique.
-Because the seller-side ecosystem around Chiang Mai property is engineered to convert tourists into closers before the underwriting catches up.
+Because the sales process for lifestyle purchases, on every continent, is built to close before the underwriting catches up.
+The only defense is doing the underwriting first.

 Six weeks later I closed on 82 square metres for 2.15 million THB in a building where I had done the building-level work before I ever saw the unit.
 The juristic person knew my name before I walked in.
 The quota register had room.
 The sinking fund was healthy.
 The deal sheet contained no surprises.
 That is what the investor version looks like in practice.
 It is less exciting than the tourist version.
 That is the entire point.